erkandem/mlAppKit/docs/source/packaging_functions.rst

 plugger
 """"""""""""""""""""""""""""""""""""""""""

-.. warning:: This part is in development
+.. warning:: This function is in development

 .. autofunction:: plugger

-not working yet